-The HTTP response headers for reading a data object using a non-CDMI content type are shown in Table 17.
+The HTTP response headers for reading a data object using a non-CDMI content type are shown in Table 19.

-Table 17 - Response Headers - Read a CDMI Data Object using a Non-CDMI Content Type
+Table 19 - Response Headers - Read a CDMI Data Object using a Non-CDMI Content Type

-Header Туре Description Requirement Content-Type Header String If a field was not specified, or the value field was specified, the content-type returned shall be the mimetype field in the data object.
-If a non-value field was specified, the content-type shall be "application/json".
-Mandatory Location Header String The server shall respond with the URI that the reference points to if the object is a reference.
-Mandatory
+Header Туре Description Requirement Content-Type Header String The content type returned shall be the mimetype field in the data object.
+Mandatory Location Header String The server shall respond with the URI that the reference redirects to if the object is a reference.
+Conditional